MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

     By default, this setting is turned off and the respondent's name is recorded.

     When you turn on this setting, the respondent's first name, last name, and email aren't saved in response records by default.
-If you've added variables to your survey, their values also will not be stored in response records by default.
+If you've added variables to your survey, their values also won't be stored in response records by default.
 This is helpful when you want to collect survey responses anonymously.
 A message is displayed below this option that the variables settings are enabled.
 You can turn on the toggle for the required variable if you want to store its value in the response record.
 More information: [Personalize a survey by using variables](personalize-survey.md)

     ![Variables settings enabled.](media/variables-settings-enabled.png "Variables settings enabled")